-10809198.....3 credits This introductory course surveys the multiple aspects of human behavior.
-It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
-It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
+This science of psychology course is a survey of multiple aspects of behavior and mental processes.
+It provides an overview of topics such as research methods, theoretical perspectives, learning, cognition, memory, motivation, emotions, personality, abnormal psychology, physiological factors, social influences, and development.

 Prerequisite: High School GPA of 3.0 or Accuplacer Reading Skills of 236, Writing of 237 or ACT of 15 Reading/16 Writing.
 Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.